-I.-That, during the confidential conference with the Duke, a great complication of sensation, emotion, and design was mingled.
-He wishes we should aid him in becoming prime minister of Prussia: but that we should act with caution.
-He is not convinced that we desire to see him in that post (I did everything in my power to persuade him of it), yet perfectly satisfied that any . interference in the affairs of Holland would be a stupid error, he is anxious that Prussia should act with propriety; and that, in this affair at least, we should acquire influence.
+- I. That, during the confidential conference with the Duke, a great complication of sensation, emotion, and design was mingled.
+He wishes we should aid him in becoming Prime Minister of Prussia, but that we should act with caution.
+He is not convinced that we desire to see him in that post (I did everything in my power to persuade him of it), yet perfectly satisfied that any interference in the affairs of Holland would be a stupid error, he is anxious that Prussia should act with propriety, and that, in this affair at least, we should acquire influence.
 He, therefore, while he informed me, endeavoured to discover if I already had any information, and whether we were determined in the pursuit of our projects.
-To the same purport were the after commentaries of Ardensberg, his deceptive confidences, and Gazette secrets; the recall not only of M. de Coetloury, 1 but also of M. de Veirac; our desertion of the r I dare not positively affirm, but I am almost certain this name ought to be spelt Couette-Toury; and that the patriotic party, &c., &c.-to all which particulars I replied with a smile.

-II.-That the great inquietude of the Duke arises from not knowing whether we are or are not Austrians; or whether we are merely so undecided on the subject as that the errors, or the cold distance, of the Cabinet of Berlin will be sufficient to induce us, at the hazard of all that can happen, to second the Emperor in his designs against Germany.
-In my opinion, were the Duke freed from his apprehensions on this very capital article, he would be French; for he is strongly German, and the English can only set Germany in flames; we alone have the power of maintaining it in peace.
-Should his connections with England appear to be strengthened, it is but, as I think, because he distrusts the destiny of Prussia; for he well knows that his English calculations are rather specious than solid, and that the Prussian, though perhaps somewhat more subaltern, are much less hazardous.
+To the same purport were the after commentaries of Ardensberg, his deceptive confidences, and Gazette secrets, the recall, not only of M. de Coetloury, but also of M. de Veyrac, our desertion of the patriotic party, etc., etc., to all which particulars I replied with a smile. - II.
+That the great inquietude of the Duke arises from not knowing whether we are or are not Austrians, or whether we are merely so undecided on the subject that the errors, or the cold distance, of the Cabinet of Berlin will be sufficient to induce us, at the hazard of all that can happen, to second the Emperor in his designs against Germany. opinion, were the Duke freed from his apprehensions on this very capital article, he would be French, for he is strongly German, and the English can only set Germany in flames; we alone have the power of maintaining it in peace.
+Should his connections with England appear to be strengthened, it is but, as I think, because he distrusts the destiny of Prussia, for he well knows that his English calculations are rather specious than solid, and that the Prussian, though perhaps somewhat more subaltern, are much less hazardous.

-person meant is the same who is mentioned in the second volume (during the conference between the author and Baron Reede) as the confidential friend of M. de Calonne.
+^{}I dare not positively affirm, but I am almost certain that this name ought to be spelt Couette-Toury, and that the person meant is the same who is mentioned in the second volume (during the conference between the author and Baron Reede) as the confidential friend of M. de Calonne.